ABE-VVS: Attribute-Based Encrypted Volumetric Video Streaming

 \subsubsection{\textbf{PC-Stream client:}}

-We implemented a lightweight, per-frame point cloud streaming client \textit{\stream} inspired by prior work~\cite{Hosseini_2018}. \textit{\stream} accepts an MPD file (\texttt{–URL}) and parses it to obtain frame rate, per-frame point cloud URLs, and the encryption level indicating the coordinate granularity used during encryption.
+We implemented a lightweight per-frame point cloud streaming client \textit{\stream} inspired by prior work~\cite{Hosseini_2018}. \textit{\stream} accepts an MPD file and parses it to obtain frame rate, per-frame point cloud URLs, and the encryption level indicating the coordinate granularity used during encryption.
 Both HTTP and HTTPS are supported, as identified by the MPD URL scheme.

-The client maintains a configurable playback buffer (\texttt{–buffer}), expressed in seconds.
-For example, a value of 2 permits up to two seconds’ worth of frames to be queued; if full, the client polls every 1ms for available space.
+The client maintains a configurable playback buffer, expressed in seconds.
+For example, a value of 2 permits up to two seconds worth of frames to be queued; if full, the client polls every 1ms for available space.
 This buffer also serves as the initial startup buffer before playback begins.

-We integrate our attribute-based selective coordinate decryption module directly into the client.
-Decryption can be enabled via \texttt{–decrypt}, supplying the public key (\texttt{–pub}) and user private key (\texttt{–priv}).
-An optional \texttt{–download-queue} parameter enables parallel decryption and downloading, allowing up to a specified number of frames to be fetched while earlier frames are still being decrypted.
+We integrate the attribute-based selective coordinate decryption module directly into the client.
+When the decryption option is enabled, the client decrypts the encrypted coordinate buffer by using the supplied public key and its user-specific private key.
+To improve efficiency, the client supports enabling parallel downloading and decryption, allowing multiple frames to be fetched while earlier frames are still being decrypted.
 This feature is only applicable to the ABE workflow, since HTTPS already benefits from parallel cryptographic processing within the TLS pipeline.
 By default, all downloading and decryption are performed entirely in memory, avoiding disk writes and eliminating unnecessary I/O overhead.